 All administrators and managers contact information is displayed in the Staff Directory.

 The Park District displays the current operating budget and the previous years audited financial statement in the Financial Documents.
+The Park District has received the Distinguished Budget Presentation Award through Government Finance Officers Association (GFOA) for many years and continues to submit the budget on an annual basis.
 Questions regarding Park District finances may be addressed to the Director of Finance and Personnel at 847-506-7878.

 Park District Employee Salary Ranges